Ahh, the vacation house.

 Stewardship.
-Who's responsible for maintaining the physical structure or dealing with the neighbors or workpeople?
+Who's responsible for maintaining the physical structure or dealing with the neighbors or work-people?
 Who opens up the property in the spring or drains the pipes in the fall?

 Transferring ownership.
 If the property is owned by the children after the parents pass on, what happens when a child dies?
 Does her share pass to her children?
 Do they have the same governance rights as their parent?
-Does the property continue as a shared asset for the third generation or is it sold at the death of the last surviving child of the original owners, since at that point there may be too many people with an interest to effectively maintain and manage it.
+Does the property continue as a shared asset for the third generation, or is it sold at the death of the last surviving child of the original owners, since at that point there may be too many people with an interest to effectively maintain and manage it?

 Once these issues are fully discussed, a structure can be put in place to achieve the agreed upon goals.
 That structure can be created by the parents as part of their estate plan or by the next generation when they inherit the property.
-Where there may be disagreements, it's usually better if the parents put the structure in place.
+When there may be disagreements, it's usually better if the parents put the structure in place.
 Then all the children have to accept it.

-For instance, the child living in California may prefer that the Cape house be sold and he receives his share, but if the house is held be a trust created by his parents and can't be sold, then he's more likely to accept the situation without a fight.
-(On the other hand, it's just as likely the California son will really value his family's two weeks back east very summer while the local daughter prefers to go to her lake house in New Hampshire and resents that she's the one who has to deal with the leaky pipes on the Cape.)
+For instance, the child living in California may prefer that the Cape house be sold and he receives his share, but if the house is held by a trust created by his parents and can't be sold, then he's more likely to accept the situation without a fight.
+(On the other hand, it's just as likely the California son will really value his family's two weeks back east every summer, while the local daughter prefers to go to her lake house in New Hampshire and resents that she's the one who has to deal with the leaky pipes on the Cape.)

 Financing the Solution